-The Belgian Sheepdog is the epitome of a hard-working herding dog.
-Highly trainable and extremely intelligent, it’s a breed that has been designed for hard work—but yet they have a sensitive, gentle temperament that craves human companionship, making them ideal family dogs.
+The Belgian Sheepdog is a medium-sized herding breed from Belgium with pointed ears, a long snout, elegant posture, and a thick double coat with coarse black fur.
+This breed is the epitome of a hard-working livestock dog.
+Highly trainable and extremely intelligent, Belgian Sheepdogs were designed to perform a job—but they also have a sensitive, gentle temperament that craves human companionship, making them ideal family dogs.

-A strong-willed, elegant breed, the Belgian Sheepdog is often referred to as “bright-eyed and bushy-tailed,” and with good reason.
-They are exceptionally loyal dogs that tend to be workaholics who aim to please and are ready for any adventure.
-As such, these eager, athletic dogs will always give their all when participating any sort of activity or sport...or just playing in the backyard with their favorite humans.
+A strong-willed breed, the Belgian Sheepdog is often referred to as “bright-eyed and bushy-tailed."
+They are exceptionally loyal, tending to be workaholics who aim to please.
+These shepherds always give their all when participating in any sort of activity, whether it be working a farm or simply playing in the backyard with their favorite humans.

 Height: 22 to 26 inches

 Weight: 55 to 75 pounds (males); 45 to 60 pounds (females)

 Coat: Thick double coat with a dense undercoat and coarse outercoat

 Life Span: 12 to 14 years